BigRoad ELD

 For truck drivers, owner-operators, and fleet managers requiring FMCSA and Transport Canada regulatory compliance.

-BigRoad ELD is an established business app that is free with in-app purchases.
-With a 3.2/5 rating from 18K reviews, it shows polarized user reception.
-Users particularly appreciate ease of use for daily logging, though hardware connectivity stability remains a common concern.
+BigRoad ELD is a challenged business app that is free with in-app purchases.
+With a 3.2/5 rating from 18K reviews, it faces significant user friction.
+Users particularly appreciate core logbook functionality provides a simple alternative to manual paper logging for many drivers, though automatic duty status switching triggers incorrectly when moving at low speeds or while parked remains a common concern.

 What is BigRoad ELD?

-BigRoad ELD is a mobile logging app for truck drivers and fleet managers, providing FMCSA-compliant HOS tracking and DVIR tools on iOS and Android.
+BigRoad ELD is a mobile-first electronic logging and fleet management tool for truck drivers and managers on iOS and Android.

 Current Momentum